 If your household is more likely to binge-watch comedy shows or kids movies, you won't need nearly as much "oomph."
 A smaller sub is the way to go, even if you have a big room.

-My colleague and fellow home speaker enthusiast Emily also has the Klipsch R-112SW and loves it (her system is shown at the top of this article).
+My colleague and fellow home speaker enthusiast Emily also has the Klipsch R-112SW, and loves it.

 How much power do you need?

 One of the best things about a powered subwoofer is that its amplification is built right in.
 That means you don't need to shop for a separate amp to drive it.

 So how much power do you actually need?
 Honestly, there's no cut-and-dry answer to that (and I'm not sure boring you with the engineering details is helpful).
 But generally speaking, the higher the amp's wattage, the more powerful and impactful the bass.
 My advice is to go for as much power as your budget allows, but don't overspend for higher wattage just for the sake of a bigger number.

 The spec to pay attention to is the sub's continuous power, or RMS rating.
 You'll also see a "peak power" rating listed on many powered subs.
 While flashy on paper, this measurement doesn't factor much into real-life performance, and is safe to ignore during your selection process.

 The customer-favorite Polk Audio PSW111 pairs an 8" woofer with a 150 amplifier — perfect for small rooms where space is at a premium.